Thysbelon/OnlineUniversalPokemonRandomizer/README.md

 # OnlineUniversalPokemonRandomizer
-This is a quick port of Dabomstew's Universal Pokemon Randomizer Javascript via CheerpJ.
+This is a quick port of Dabomstew's Universal Pokemon Randomizer to the web via CheerpJ.

 It is identical to the jar file.
 The interface is awkward on mobile; I recorded a [demo of myself loading a file on mobile](https://youtube.com/watch?v=7wB2I31yrK4) to (hopefully) help.